criwebtools/clipboard-paster/README.md

 Here I have (1) copied an image (from a website, in this case, using 'copy image') and then (2) clicked on the 'Paste image' link.
 As you see, the image has been stored and is now displayed as an inline image. *Note that the 'Paste image' link is still present, except that it has been reduced to an icon.* The link label has been crowded out by the newly-rendered 'Upload new version', 'remove file' and 'Send-it' links.

+Note that in this example, I clicked on an image on a web page, right-clicked and selected 'copy image' to place the image in the clipboard.
+The more common use-case for this feature will be to use a screen grabber like the Windows 'snipping' tool, the PrtSc button or the powerful Greenshot tool (https://getgreenshot.org/).
+Just take your shot and click the Paste image link!

 ![image of a form after pasting an image](images/example2.png)

 Next I'll demonstrate the optional form rendering enhancements, but in passing I will first double-click on the inline image.
 As you see, it opens into a separate browser window sized to fit the original image.
 Now I can more closely examine the image, or move it to another screen as I look over the bug report.
+Note that this feature is enabled for all inline fields, not just those that contain pasted images.

 ![image of a form after double-clicking on an inline image](images/example3.png)